-Boil the eggs in salted water for at least 15 minutes until hard.
+- Boil the eggs in salted water for 10 minutes until hard.

-Use a teaspoon to scoop out the egg yolk, then add them to a bowl, add the oil, mayonnaise, mustard and season well with salt and pepper.
+- Use a teaspoon to scoop out the egg yolk, then add them to a bowl, or food processor and add the mayonnaise, mustard and season well with salt and pepper.